Eating Disorders and Professional Help: Types of Eating Disorders and Effective Treatment Options

 Does a mental health professional provide food and nutrition counseling?

-Registered dieticians may be part of your treatment team, but they are not typically mental health professionals.
+Registered dietitians may be part of your treatment team, but they are not typically mental health professionals.
 While some of these professionals may specialize in helping people with eating disorders (and may work closely with psychologists and psychiatrists), they do not usually provide mental health-specific treatment.
 Similarly, mental health professionals may not be qualified to advise you on diet and eating habits.
-This is an example of why a full care team is often needed to treat eating disorders.
+This is an example of why a full professional care team is often needed to treat eating disorders.

 Cognitive behavioral therapy (CBT) and more: Therapy for eating disorders